YaleDHLab/voices/README.md

 ### Dependencies

-This application depends on PostgreSQL, ImageMagick, and FFMPEG.
+This application depends on PostgreSQL for its db, ImageMagick for image processing, FFMPEG for video processing, and Ghostscript for PDF processing.
 On OSX, you can install these dependencies with homebrew:
 <pre><code>brew install postgresql
 brew install imagemagick
+brew install ffmpeg
-brew install ffmpeg</code></pre>
+brew install ghostscript</code></pre>

 ### Local development